 5. Creepy and Cute Monster Claw Cupcakes

-The Creepy and Cute Monster Claw Cupcakes are made of three parts: chocolate cupcakes, vanilla buttercream frosting, and a recipe of marshmallow fondant.
+The Creepy and Cute Monster Claw Cupcakes are made of three parts: chocolate cupcakes, vanilla buttercream frosting, and a recipe for marshmallow fondant.
 Darla had recipes for each component.

 6. Cinnamon Caramel Apple “Pumpkins”